wds4/DCoSL/bounties/nostrBountiesPhase1Description.md

 Phase 1 should be relatively straightforward to implement for an experienced nostr developer with good UX skllls.
 For those newer to nostr, this project could be a chance to learn some nostr basics while stacking a few sats!

 Needs to be great UX for the full bounty.
+Including with thought given to future dev of the site.
 We will pick someone to judge.

 ## Bounties:
 - [Phase 1](https://github.com/wds4/DCoSL/blob/main/bounties/curatedLists/phase1.md): 20,000,000 sats (+ up to 4,000,000 sats in bonuses; see below)